Click on any of the videos below for details about our new eBranch:

 For privacy and security purposes, personal and business or non-personal accounts are not linked in eBranch.
 You will not see personal and business or non-personal accounts altogether, but you will have the option of transferring funds between the accounts from the Transfers & Payments tab.
 All you need is the last name and Patriot account number.
 If you already had transfer access established amongst your accounts, this capability will automatically be available to you at enrollment and those accounts will be selectable in the Transfers & Payments tab.

-Now that I have enrolled my business or non-personal account in the new eBranch, can I also enroll in the Mobile App and use Remote Deposit Capture?
+Now that I have enrolled my business or non-personal account in eBranch, can I also enroll in the Mobile App and use Remote Deposit Capture?

 Why is the Mobile App now giving me a list of accounts at login?

-With the launch of our new eBranch, the Mobile App has also been upgrade and now provides you access to any personal accounts linked to your Social Security Number with a single login.
+Mobile App has also been upgrade and provides you access to any personal accounts linked to your Social Security Number with a single login.
 To identify which account you wish to access for your current Mobile App session, you will be given a list of all accounts at login and you simply tap on the one you want to select.

 Do I have to log out of the Mobile App and log back in to access a different account?